VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_d_rrr.md

 High power usage isn't where people think, leaving something on vs brief period of high power, wireless chargers, etc.

+It's frustrating that you can't buy things to repair things in person, due to online shopping and markets

+Online markets also have negative effects on the quality of goods, since you can inspect them first so it's all a race to the bottom in price

+It also causes fraudulent parts and supply chain issues

 ---